Skip to main content

 Dr. Ireen Litvak-Zur

-Dr. Ireen Litvak-Zur is a Senior Consultant, Research at Advance HE.
+Dr. Ireen Litvak-Zur is a Senior Consultant, Leadership & Management at Advance HE.
 She directs a wide range of programmes where research and leadership intersect, including Research Leadership Development Programme, Research Team Leadership, and Success on The Board.
 Ireen holds a PhD in international relations and specializes in negotiation and team dynamics.
 She was formerly an international relations university lecturer.

 ,